 I only train Muay Thai (2 or 3 times a week… with the odd break) and whilst I’m not a swimwear model, I like to think it keeps me in pretty good shape….
 And it’s fun!

-Obviously, you have to combine the training with a healthy low-calorie diet if you want to see weight loss results.
+Obviously, you have to combine the training with a healthy high protein, low-calorie diet if you want to see weight loss results.

 Muay Thai for strength

 In addition to keeping your heart healthy and burning fat, Muay Thai is also great for keeping you strong and maintaining a good muscle mass.

 Training is packed with strength building exercise like squats, press ups and sit ups, in addition to the constant throwing of punches and kicks.

 Your muscles are under constant tension which over time will help you build muscle.

 You won’t get a big bulky body-builder type physique from it, but a good lean fighting figure.